-- ✓ asset market illiquidity and the erosion in the value of liquid assets due to market movements or perceptions or due to the increase on the applicable by the counterparties haircuts; - ✓ run-off of client deposits (with analysis per type according to the client mix); - ✓ (un)availability of secured and unsecured wholesale funding sources; - ✓ correlation between funding markets (i.e. the effectiveness of diversification across sources of funding); - ✓ additional margin calls and collateral requirements due to counterparty requests or due to the effect of market movements on the underlying transactions; - ✓ liquidity drains associated with complex products/transactions; - ✓ funding tenors; - ✓ exercise of early termination clauses or call options from counterparties; - ✓ contingent claims and more specifically, potential draws on irrevocably committed lines extended to third parties; - ✓ (un)availability of contingent lines extended to the Bank; - ✓ impact of credit rating triggers; - ✓ currency convertibility and access to foreign exchange markets; - ✓ ability to transfer liquidity across entities, sectors and borders taking into account legal, regulatory, operational and time zone restrictions and constraints; - ✓ access to Central Bank facilities / MRR; - ✓ operational ability of the Bank to monetize assets; - ✓ estimates of future balance sheet growth; - ✓ amplification of the market movements and exacerbation of the market strain (including timing of cash-flows), caused by the likely behavioral response of other market participants.
+- ✓ asset market illiquidity and the erosion in the value of liquid assets due to market movements or perceptions or due to the increase on the applicable by the counterparties haircuts: - ✓ run-off of client deposits (with analysis per type according to the client mix); - ✓ (un)availability of secured and unsecured wholesale funding sources; - ✓ correlation between funding markets (i.e. the effectiveness of diversification across sources of funding); - ✓ additional margin calls and collateral requirements due to counterparty requests or due to the effect of market movements on the underlying transactions; - ✓ liquidity drains associated with complex products/transactions; - ✓ funding tenors; - ✓ exercise of early termination clauses or call options from counterparties; - ✓ contingent claims and more specifically, potential draws on irrevocably committed lines extended to third parties; - ✓ (un)availability of contingent lines extended to the Bank; - ✓ impact of credit rating triggers; - ✓ currency convertibility and access to foreign exchange markets; - ✓ ability to transfer liquidity across entities, sectors and borders taking into account legal, regulatory, operational and time zone restrictions and constraints; - ✓ access to Central Bank facilities / MRR; - ✓ operational ability of the Bank to monetize assets: - ✓ estimates of future balance sheet growth; - ✓ amplification of the market movements and exacerbation of the market strain (including timing of cash-flows), caused by the likely behavioral response of other market participants.

 The potential outflows in the stress test scenarios are based on deposit run-off rates corresponding with the empirical evidence for the sensitivity of the different types of clients towards crisis signals, and analyzed within a 1-month time horizon.
+The 1-month horizon is selected as this is considered as the minimum period during which the Bank should react in potential liquidity shocks using its own liquidity buffer as well as any additional quick liquidity generating measures that can be undertaken.
+Furthermore, the 1-month period is also the applicable time horizon for the LCR calculations.
 The included deposit outflow percentages in all three scenarios represent extreme cases, which have not been substantiated by any recent experience, but aim to analyze the Bank's preparedness to withstand funding outflows varying in volume and intensity.

-The results from the stress tests show that the Bank has sufficient amount of liquid assets and stable cash inflows to meet the expected possible outflows in all these negative scenarios.
+The quantitative results from the stress tests show that the Bank has sufficient amount of liquid assets and stable cash inflows to meet the expected possible outflows in all these negative scenarios.
 The results are presented to the management on a regular basis and are part of the overall liquidity management strategy.
 The management makes a qualitative and quantitative assessment of the liquidity risk as per the Bank's policies and procedures based on all available information.
 The results from the liquidity risk stress tests are analyzed as part of the process and an assessment is made whether any additional capital reserves for liquidity risk are required or whether any liquidity boosting actions are needed.
-The management's assessment is that the current liquidity buffers and counterbalancing capacity are in line with the Bank's target liquidity risk profile and medium-term obligations are adequately met under both normal and stressed conditions and there is no necessity to set aside additional capital reserves for liquidity risk as the Bank's liquidity position is at very good and stable levels.
+The management's assessment is that the current liquidity buffers and counterbalancing capacity are in line with the Bank's target liquidity risk profile and obligations are adequately met under both normal and stressed conditions and there is no necessity to set aside additional capital reserves for liquidity risk as the Bank's liquidity position is at very good and stable levels.